Dimers and Circle patterns: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec:bipartiteembeddings}, we introduce circle pattern embeddings associated with bipartite graphs with positive face weights in the planar case.
-Section~\ref{sectionbiperiodic} is devoted to circle pattern embeddings in the torus case.
-In Section~\ref{sec:Miquel} we show the equivalence between the spider move for the bipartite dimer model and the central move coming from Miquel's theorem for circle patterns.
+In Section~\ref{sec:bipartiteembeddings}, we introduce circle center embeddings associated with bipartite graphs with positive face weights in the planar case.
+Section~\ref{sectionbiperiodic} is devoted to circle center embeddings in the torus case.
+In Section~\ref{sec:Miquel} we show the equivalence between the spider move/urban renewal for the bipartite dimer model and the central move coming from Miquel's theorem for circle patterns.
 In particular this gives a cluster algebra structure underlying Miquel dynamics.
-Section~\ref{sec:networks} is devoted to translating into planar geometry the generalized Temperley bijection between resistor networks and dimer models.
-Finally in Section~\ref{sec:sembeddings} we show that Chelkak's s-embeddings for the Ising model \cite{Chelkak2017} arise as a special case of our circle pattern embeddings.
+Section~\ref{sec:networks} is devoted to translating into circle geometry the generalized Temperley bijection between resistor networks and dimer models.
+In Section~\ref{sec:sembeddings} we show that the s-embeddings for the Ising model arise as a special case of circle center embeddings.